micro-os-plus/utils-lists-xpack/README.md

         child, // type of nodes in the list utils::double_list_links, // type of registry_links_
         &child::registry_links_, // name of member
-        static_double_list_links>; // type of head node
+        static_double_list_links>; // type of the links node

-// The head is statically allocated. static_children_list kids_registry;
+// The list head is statically allocated. static_children_list kids_registry;
 ```